Milo-Coding/snake/README.md

 #### Lists

 In adition to the basic data types, lists of data can be created and managed in snake.

-#### Dictionaries

-Like lists, snake can handle dictionaries, refered to as name_value_pairs
+New lists are the only data type in snake to be declared with the "new" keyword.

 #### Conditional Statements